Cleavn17/3C2-Digital-Circuits/index.md

 # Digital Circuits

-* Read the quesiton thoroughly
+* Read the question thoroughly
 * Expected to get one guranteed quesiton on quantum circuits in the first question subsections
 * Practise all the tutorials